Interview with Mark Almond - Head of CELTA at Canterbury Christ Church University

 So, you have something like a portfolio that’s assessed, then?

 Exactly.
 As well as the teaching practice, there’s is a portfolio that trainees have to compile, as the course progresses.
 So that’s the biggest part of it.
 You also have to do six hours of observations of experienced English language teachers.
 Some of those can be pre-recorded, but because we run English language courses at Christ Church, trainees can go into class and observe live.
 You also have to do four written assignments.
 Each assignment is about a thousand words and they’re very practical.
 You are expected to demonstrate that you've done some background reading, but your background reading and your reflections on your teaching should be related to practical teaching.
 For example, this is what I've learned in my reading, and this is how it would be relevant to a live teaching situation.
 So, it is a very, very practical course.
-Of course, there are seminars as well, covering things like aspects of language - for example, the tense system in English, functional language, modal verbs.
+Of course, there are seminars as well, covering things like aspects of language - for example, the tense system in English, functional language, and modal verbs.
 There are also sessions on practical skills like how to teach vocabulary.

 So, when it comes to teaching grammar, you're not going to be expected to cover everything?
 Just the key things tend to come up regularly when you're teaching?